RealWeston34/pytorch-tut/README.md

 # pytorch-tut
-Familarizing myself with pytorch documentation for my work in the Smart Signals and Systems Lab
+Familarizing myself with PyTorch documentation for my work in the Smart Circuits and Systems Lab